 The way Pence is going, his 2016 ambitions may soon face the same fate.
 Pence's hero Ronald Reagan advocated for abolishing the federal Department of Education.
 Yet, Pence is busy emulating the bureaucratic behemoth.
 In addition to embracing the expedient "cut and paste" rewrite of Indiana's academic standards overseen by D.C.
 Common Core operatives, Pence is now pursuing the construction of a statewide student database.
 It looks and sounds a lot like the federal data-tracking warehouse championed by Common Core advocates.

 that one of those national information collection schemes is inBloom.
 The idea was originally funded with Obama stimulus money and grants from the liberal Bill and Melinda Gates Foundation.
 A division of Rupert Murdoch's News Corp. built the database infrastructure.
 The nonprofit startup "inBloom Inc." evolved out of this strange alliance

 Once again, grassroots parents revolted.
 Moms and dads on both sides of the political aisle rose up across the country to reject the latest tech boondoggle peddled by educrat nosybodies.
 Last fall, voters kicked out three school board members in Jefferson County, Colo., over their support of inBloom.
 Challengers Julie Williams, John Newkirk and Ken Witt won decisively over their incumbent opponents.

 a few weeks ago, inBloom announced it was dissolving.
 It undoubtedly will morph into a newly renamed and repackaged entity, just like the Common Core standards in Indiana.

-In their new book, “Conform,” on what ails education in America, Glenn Beck and Kyle Olson expose the "open contempt" educrats have for parents.
+," on what ails education in America, Glenn Beck and Kyle Olson expose the "open contempt" educrats have for parents.
 It's a classic Saul Alinsky tactic: Demonize your political targets.
 True to form, the professional character assassins

 That's nonsense.
 The principles that unite parents of all ideologies against Fed Ed are bedrock tenets of our constitutional republic: local control, parental sovereignty, privacy protections and fundamental skepticism about the actual educational benefits of massive government expenditures in the name of "reform."
 The Davids

 As always, sunlight is the best disinfectant.
 The ballot box is the ultimate sanitizer.
 Ideas have consequences.
 And Indiana is a harbinger.
 If the Common Core cheerleaders and rebranders in both parties think their bad ideas won't ever come back to haunt them at the polls, they are in for a very rude awakening.